 Those who do not wish to wear a mask see it as an infringement on their freedom of choice, they point out that the mask will not stop you catching the virus and other health problems can be brought about by continuous use of a mask and so on….

-There are many conspiracy theories going around now about how this virus started and there is no need to enter into the debate about who to blame or the possible cause of this pandemic here in this introduction.
-What is worth pointing out though, is that whatever started this problem, we can see that the pandemic is having a dramatic effect on millions of people around the world.
+There are many conspiracy theories going around now about how this virus started and there is no need to enter into the debate about who to blame or the possible cause of this pandemic here in this information.
+What is worth pointing out though, is that whatever or whoever started this problem, we can see that the pandemic is having a dramatic effect on millions of people around the world.

 When we allow ourselves to face our fears, process them and then release them, so we shift to the higher consciousness of love on a personal level.
-When millions of people do that on mass, then you will see amazing positive improvements taking place on our beautiful planet as humanity raises its collective vibration more into an alignment with Mother Earths new higher 5th dimensional frequencies.
+When millions of people do that on mass, then you will eventually see amazing positive improvements taking place on our beautiful planet as humanity raises its collective vibration more into an alignment with Mother Earths new higher 5th dimensional frequencies.

 It is far better to talk about what is bothering you now and receive help to clear, overcome and adapt to the changes.
 Rather than to shelve whatever mental and emotional impact these times are having on you for another day or wait until it consumes you or overwhelms you.
 Adapting in incremental stages to the changes taking place, is the best way to avoid a tsunami of emotional baggage in the years to come.